Nassau (Cook Islands): History

 Nassau originally belonged to the islanders of nearby Pukapuka and was called Te Nuku-o-Ngalewu which means "Land of Ngalewu" after the Pukapukan who was put in charge of it.
 When the two islands fell out with each other, it was renamed "Deserted Island" (Te Motu Ngaongao), supposedly by the islanders of Manihiki who drifted to the island and found it deserted.

 The first European to discover the island was Louis Coutance of the ship Adele, who named it "Adele island" in 1803.
 Other Europeans to encounter Nassau named it "Lydra Island" (1827), "Ranger Island" (pre-1835), and "Mitchell Island" (1834).
 In 1835 the captain of an American whaling vessel, John D. Sampson, named it after his vessel, the Nassau.
 The following year another American whaler named it "New-Port island".
+On 8th February 1860, a claim was filed by the United States Guano Company under the Guano Islands Act.

 In 1876 an American occupied the island for use as a coconut plantation, employing workers from Pukapuka.
 From 1916 to 1926 it was leased as a copra plantation by the Samoa Shipping and Trading Company, using workers from Samoa and the Gilbert and Ellice Islands.
 It continued to be occupied intermittently until it was sold to the Cook Islands government in 1945.
 In 1951 it was purchased by the Island Council of Pukapuka, which sent annual expeditions to harvest copra.
 The island became permanently settled around 1970.

 The island was severely damaged in February 2005 by Cyclone Percy, which destroyed every home and contaminated cropland and water supplies with salt water.
 Recovery work to the island's infrastructure (Health Clinic, School, Powerhouse, Telecommunications Network and Meeting House) was completed with the help of NZAID and the Government of the Cook Islands in October of that same year, a major feat due to the island's remoteness and infrequent shipping services.
 The Island now has a completely new school thanks to the NZAID Schools Refurbishment Programme, which is administered by the Cook Islands Investment Corporation.